 -Difficulty chewing food due to sensitivity

 Cavities are treated by scraping or drilling away the bacteria from the surface of the tooth, which is later filled by composite or amalgam material to match the appearance of your natural tooth.
-Cavities that advance beyond the surface of your tooth to the interior pulp will require a root canal procedure performed by an endodontist.
+If Cavities advance beyond the surface of your tooth to the interior pulp will require a root canal procedure performed by an endodontist.
 Alternatively, advanced-stage cavities can be cured through a tooth extraction.

 Oral cancer can target multiple regions of the mouth, including your throat, tongue, cheeks, and lips.
-Oral cancer can go undetected for a while, especially if you fail to visit the dentist every six months as recommended.
+It can go undetected for a while, especially if you fail to visit the dentist every six months as recommended.
 This disease usually manifests as a swollen or tingling sore with a red or white surface which can be caused by excess tobacco consumption or Human Papilloma Virus (HPV).

 -Swollen lymph nodes